exhibition

 Discover a selection of exhibitions currently taking place or about to open in Marseille.
 From the Musée des Arts Décoratifs to the Mucem and the Musée d’Histoire de Marseille, you’re sure to find something to suit you and your family, friends or solo.

-Published on 27 October 2025
+Published on 3 December 2025

-Exhibitions in the municipal museums of Marseille
+Exhibitions in Marseille’s municipal museums

-Location: Marseille History Museum
+Place: Natural History Museum

 Admission: free

-Find out more about the exhibition ‘Les Detaille’
+Find out more about the “Les Detaille” exhibition

 Marsiho e la Mar